Science has largely solved the problem of reproductive ageing for women, but they have to prepare while they’re young.

 Engineering the disposable diaper

-Benjamin Spock told mothers in the mid twentieth century to buy six dozen cloth diapers and a covered pail.
+Benjamin Spock told mothers in the mid-twentieth century to buy six dozen cloth diapers and a covered pail.
 Within a decade, both were obsolete.

 Modern Hindu temples